#1 Dentist in Whittier, CA

 Is a pulpotomy painful for children?

-It’s recommended to schedule an appointment by your child’s first birthday or six months after the first tooth emerges, whichever comes first.
-Early visits help establish good oral health habits and allow the dentist to catch any potential issues early.
+It’s best to schedule an appointment by your child’s first birthday or six months after the first tooth emerges, whichever comes first.
+Early dental check-ups help establish good oral health habits and allow the dentist to catch any potential issues before they worsen.